 Assessment / Data Central

-Kentucky’s newest accountability system, which was developed through an inclusive process with input from more than 6,000 people statewide, uses multiple academic and school quality measures rather than a single test or indicator.
+Kentucky’s newest accountability system uses multiple academic and school quality measures rather than a single test or indicator.
 The system has students at its center — ensuring they are well-rounded, transition-ready, and prepared with knowledge, skills, and essential dispositions to successfully pursue the pathway of their choice after graduating from high school.
 Key goals include to:

 - Promote higher levels of student learning and achievement;